tudadesign/tudadesign.github.io/README.md

 ====================
 This repository manages the github-page for tudadesign.

-If you want to add something to the homepage, please send your proposed changes the mailing-list at tudesign-dev@dvs.informatik.tu-darmstadt.de
-or, simply send a pull-request to this repository
+If you want to add something to the homepage, please send your proposed changes the mailing-list at tudesign-dev@dvs.informatik.tu-darmstadt.de or, (even better) send a pull-request to this repository